kleem/DLTF-RUIT/module_4_DataVisualisation/kcore/k-core-viz/README.md

 Examples of resulting visualizations of graphs with varying dimension and structure.

-In the diagram, the represented nodes are those progressively removed by the k-core decomposition algorithm.
+In the diagrams, the represented nodes are those progressively removed by the k-core decomposition algorithm.
 They are grouped into black circles whose area is proportional to the number of nodes they contain.

 At each step `n` of the algorithm, the removed nodes (*n-shell*) are shown as a black circle, placed alongside a colored circle representing the core (*n-core*).